onesaitplatform/onesaitplatform-web-template/README.md

 We will give users access to the different resources from the application defined in the platform, which is the space between users that allows sharing resources and making progressive development.

+In order to carry out the installation it is necessary to have the ODS library token.
+Since this library is not open source.
+To obtain it, contact those responsible for the platform through email support@onesaitplatform.com.

+The Node version to use is v16.20.2.

 ## Project setup
 ```